shanet/Cryptully/docs/usage.rst

 If you don't want to use the default relay server, you can host your own.

-This is as easy as downloading a pre-built binary, or getting the source and running Cryptully with the ``--server`` command line argument.
+This is as easy as downloading a pre-built binary, or getting the source and running |project| with the ``--server`` command line argument.